zapabob/ROCm/docs/reference/openmp/openmp.md

 Clang will attempt to generate specialized kernels based on compiler options and OpenMP constructs.
 The following specialized kernels are supported:

-* No-Loop
+* No-loop
-* Big-Jump-Loop
+* Big-jump-loop
-* Cross-Team (Xteam) Reductions
+* Cross-team reductions

 To enable the generation of specialized kernels, follow these guidelines:

 * Do not specify teams, threads, and schedule-related environment variables.
-The `num_teams` clause in an OpenMP target construct acts as an override and prevents the generation of the No-Loop kernel.
-If the specification of `num_teams` clause is a user requirement then clang tries to generate the Big-Jump-Loop kernel instead of the No-Loop kernel.
+The `num_teams` clause in an OpenMP target construct acts as an override and prevents the generation of the no-loop kernel.
+If the specification of `num_teams` clause is a user requirement then clang tries to generate the big-jump-loop kernel instead of the no-loop kernel.

 * Assert the absence of the teams, threads, and schedule-related environment variables by adding the command-line option `-fopenmp-target-ignore-env-vars`.